2026 England Pilgrimage

 This is not a vacation, or a tour.
 Christians have found spiritual renewal and growth in the practice of pilgrimage since at least the 4th Century.
 As a pilgrim, your experience is directly related to what it is you seek.
 All are invited to come and spend time exploring new depths to your life in Christ as we journey together as a community.

-From March 8 - 18, 2024, the Episcopal Church at William & Mary will journey to Durham, York, and holy sites throughout Northern England.
-Led by Canterbury's Chaplain, the Rev. Charlie Bauer; Canterbury and William & Mary alum, the Rev. Grace Rigby; and organized by the Dean of York Minster, the Very Rev. Dominic Barrington, and his team at Lightline Pilgrimages, this will be a life changing experience.
+From March 6 - 16, 2026, the Episcopal Church at William & Mary will journey to Canterbury, London, Salisbury, and more.
+Led by Canterbury's Chaplain, the Rev. Charlie Bauer, and organized by the Dean of York Minster, the Very Rev. Dominic Barrington, and his team at Lightline Pilgrimages, this will be a life changing experience.

 Friday 3/8